LILAC: Language‑Conditioned Object‑Centric Optical Flow for Open‑Loop Trajectory Generation

 eye-catch.png

-Fig. 1: Overview of LILAC, Vision-and-Language open-loop trajectory generation pipeline that generates object-centric 2D optical flow from an RGB image and a natural language instruction and converts it into a 6D end-effector trajectory.
+Fig. 1: Overview of LILAC, 2D object-centric optical flow-based Visionand-Language trajectory generation framework.
+In this figure, ‘Act.
+DeTokenizer’ represents Action De-Tokenizer.
+Given a natural language instruction, LILAC generates 2D flow from an RGB image and the instruction, and converts the flow into a 6-DoF robot trajectory.

 Abstract